Personal pronouns: ja, ty on, ona...

 Exercise 2: Rewrite the phrases

-Instruction: Replace the subject (name/noun) with the appropriate personal pronoun (I, you, he, she, it, we, you, they) and rewrite the sentence.
+Instruction: Rewrite the sentences, replacing the listed people with the appropriate personal pronoun (I, you, he, she, it, we, you, they (masculine), they (feminine)).

 Show/Hide translation Show/Hide hints